Juan Pablo Molyneux: Early life

 Juan Pablo Molyneux was born in Chile.
 He grew up in Santiago, and vacationed in Europe.
 His father was a banker and a sports car collector.
 He grew up speaking Spanish, French and English, and playing rugby.

 He graduated from the Catholic University of Chile, where he studied architecture.
-He later attended the Ecole des Beaux Arts and the Ecole du Louvre in Paris.
+He later attended the Ecole des Beaux Arts and the École du Louvre in Paris.
+He was born Juan Pablo Morales and later changed his family name from Morales to Molyneux.

 Career

 Molyneux started his career in Santiago, and later moved to Buenos Aires, Argentina.
 Later, he moved to New York City.
-Today, he lives and works permently in Paris-France.
+Today, he lives and works permanently in Paris, France.

 Molyneux has designed private residences in South America, North America, Europe, and the Middle East.
 In 2004, he designed the interior of the Cercle de l'Union interalliée, a private members' club in Paris.
 He designed the interior of the Pavilion of Treaties in Saint Petersburg, Russia.
 Providing a grand yet intimate setting for diplomatic negotiations, Molyneux designed the rooms for the Russian Federation in the Palais des Nations, the United Nations headquarters in Geneva, giving the two salons both presence and a sense of history.
 In Doha, he designed a 40,000-square-foot palace for Sheikh Mohamed Bin Suhaim Al-Thani of the House of Thani, the ruling family of Qatar.

 Molyneux serves on the Boards of Trustees of the American Friends of Versailles, the World Monuments Fund, and the French Heritage Society.
 He was honored by the French Heritage Society at their gala dinner dance in November, 2015.

 2 books have been published about his work: